Copy First, Translate Later: Interpreting Translation Dynamics in Multilingual Pretraining: Pretraining Data Analysis

-\paragraph{How well does training data distribution predict translation learning?} To understand how the distribution of our data influences the trajectory of word-pair learning, we use WIMBD \cite{elazar2024whats} to collect cumulative frequency counts of source words, valid translations, and their co-occurrence across training steps.
+To understand how the distribution of our data influences the trajectory of word-pair learning, we use WIMBD \cite{elazar2024whats} to collect cumulative frequency counts of source words, valid translations, and their co-occurrence across training steps.
 We define co-occurrence as both words appearing within 150 characters of each other in a sequence, using word boundaries for Latin-script languages.
+For each word pair, we use the respective counts up until that step; i.e., the predictors for a word that is correctly translated at step $10,000$ are the cumulative frequency of the source word, target word, and their co-occurrence up until step $10,000$.

 Since these features are inherently correlated (Pearson correlation between $0.31-0.46$), we perform a Shapley value decomposition of $R^2$ \cite{azen2003dominance} to analyze their relative importance in predicting when a word pair is first correctly translated, excluding those that are never correctly translated.
 We also exclude word pairs where a copy is possible, i.e., any of the valid translations exactly matches the source word.
 Since our synonym lists vary in length, and are not guaranteed to cover all synonyms, we choose the most frequent count and co-occurrence count across the set of valid translations for our predictors.